 The Bailiwick of Guernsey has put in place measures to counter the proliferation of weapons of mass destruction and the financing of weapons of mass destruction.

-These are enacted through the Iran (Restrictive Measures) (Guernsey) Ordinance, 2012 and the North Korea (Restrictive Measures) (Guernsey) Ordinance, 2017.
+The Bailiwick has had domestic legislation in place to implement the UN measures relating to proliferation financing since their inception.
+Following the UK's withdrawal from the European Union, these measures are implemented in the Bailiwick by the Sanctions (Implementation of UK Regimes) (Bailiwick of Guernsey) (Brexit) Regulations, 2020 ("the 2020 regulations").
 For further information on these, please see the information provided here on specific sanctions regimes.
 Information on sanctions regimes can also be found on the HM Treasury website and the European Commission website.

 In light of particular international concern about proliferation financing in relation to Iran and North Korea, and to ensure understanding of the context and scope of the framework applicable to Guernsey, additional outreach has been carried out in order to assist businesses to understand the effect of the counter-proliferation and counter-proliferation financing sanctions regimes in place.
 This information should inform the countermeasures put in place by businesses.